IGITUGraz/SpikeDetectorFuse/Readme.md

 ##  Installation requirements

 1. The test is in python3 so it requires the appropriately compiled NEST before installation.
+2. The `nest-config` executable fof the appropriate nest must be in path
 2. In order to use the modules in python, the modules directory must be a part of LD_LIBRARY_PATH

 ##  How to run